Ready To Move Your Business Forward?

 Age of Business

-Traditional banks tend to lend to well established small businesses to reduce their risk.
+Traditional lenders tend to lend to well established small businesses to reduce their risk.
 As a result, younger small businesses may have a harder time meeting a bank’s strict lending standards.
-Alternative and online lenders, on the other hand, actively cater to underserved small business owners and entrepreneurs.
-National Funding offers startup financing for businesses that have been in operation for at least one year or, in some cases, as little as three to six months.
+Alternative lenders, on the other hand, actively cater to underserved small business owners.
+National Funding offers financing for businesses that have been in operation for as little as one year.

 Other types of lending solutions young businesses may consider include: